Tse Bii’ Ndzisgaii or “Valley of the Rocks” is the Navajo name for Monument Valley.

 I ask him about the names of the rock formations, particularly Elephant Rock.
 Where would the ancient Navajo’s have seen an elephant, I wondered.

 Most of the formations were named by Goulding, he replied.

 And Goulding is an integral part of the valley’s history.

 Goulding’s, Hollywood, and A Bit Of History On Monument Valley

-While the Navajo in the area escaped Spanish occupation, the Americans would follow.
-In 1862 the federal government sought to relocate the valley’s inhabitants.
-Col. Kit Carson was tasked with rounding up the Indians and relocating them to a reservation in Bosque Redondo, NM.
-They fled and in 1868 the government relented, and the land eventually was returned to the Navajo.
+While the Navajo in the area avoided Spanish occupation, they would not elude the Americans.
+In 1862, Col. Kit Carson was tasked with rounding up the tribe and relocating them to a reservation in Bosque Redondo, NM.
+The Indians fled and in 1868 the government relented, and the land eventually was returned to the Navajo.

 But it was Hollywood that put Monument Valley on the map.

 Harry Goulding, a Colorado trader and sheep herder, bought 650 acres at Big Rock Door Mesa (Tsay Kissi Mesa) ini 1923 where he and his wife “Mike” would establish Gouldings.
 Over time the trading post grew and a two story sandstone house was built.
 Cabins would be added to accommodate the growth in traffic.

 With the Depression in the 1930’s, the area was hard hit.
 Harry Goulding had heard that Hollywood was scouting for southwestern locations.
 So with his last $60, he headed for Hollywood.